 - (1) The instructor shall ascertain, by consulting the office of the degree level Dean, whether this is the first, second, third, etc. instance of suspected plagiarism in the student's written work.
-Even in a first instance of plagiarism, the Student Standing Committee may decide among the following actions: - (a) Failure in the course - (b) Academic probation - (c) Suspension - (d) Dismissal - (2) First Instance of Plagiarism.
-In a first instance of suspected plagiarism, the instructor shall: - (a) Meet with the student to explain what is wrong with the paper and how it can be remedied (i.e., the Seminary's Policy on the Proper Use of Sources shall be reviewed with the student, and the plagiarized passages in the paper will be discussed). - (b) Require the student to rewrite the paper before grading it.
-Review the rewritten paper with the student, and if need be, in consultation with the degree level Dean or the Director of the LRWC. - (c) Require that the student complete McCormick's remedial plagiarism course & submit written notification of this to the degree level Dean within two weeks. - (d) Refer the student to the LRWC for help with writing papers. - (e) Send a copy of the paper and its evaluation to the office of the degree level Dean, to the student's advisor, and to the Director of the LRWC. - (3) Second Instance of Plagiarism.
-For a second instance of suspected plagiarism (either for the same or a different course), the steps above under "First Instance" shall be repeated with the following changes: - (a) The meeting between the instructor and the student will now also include the degree level Dean.
-A representative of the LRWC and the advisor may also be present. - (b) The instructor will decide whether the paper should receive a "0" or whether it can be rewritten for credit. - (c) In a second instance of plagiarism, the Student Standing Committee may decide among the following actions:
+Even in a first instance of plagiarism, the Student Standing Committee may decide among the following actions:

+- (a) Failure in the course

+- (b) Academic probation

+- (c) Suspension

+- (d) Dismissal

+- (2) First Instance of Plagiarism.
+In a first instance of suspected plagiarism, the instructor shall:

+- (a) Meet with the student to explain what is wrong with the paper and how it can be remedied (i.e., the Seminary's Policy on the Proper Use of Sources shall be reviewed with the student, and the plagiarized passages in the paper will be discussed).

+- (b) Require the student to rewrite the paper before grading it.
+Review the rewritten paper with the student, and if need be, in consultation with the degree level Dean, your other Dean recommended writing resource help, or Dr. Rob Worley. - (c) Require that the student complete McCormick's remedial plagiarism course & submit written notification of this to the degree level Dean within two weeks. - (d) Refer the student to appropriate resource for help with writing papers. - (e) Send a copy of the paper and its evaluation to the office of the degree level Dean, to the student's advisor, and to Dr. Rob Worley.

+(3) Second Instance of Plagiarism.
+For a second instance of suspected plagiarism (either for the same or a different course), the steps above under "First Instance" shall be repeated with the following changes:

+- (a) The meeting between the instructor and the student will now also include the degree level Dean.
+An advisor may also be present.

+- (b) The instructor will decide whether the paper should receive a "0" or whether it can be re-written for credit.

+- (c) In a second instance of plagiarism, the Student Standing Committee may decide among the following actions:

+- 1. Failure in the course

+- 2. Academic probation

+- 3. Suspension

+- 4. Dismissal